C4Q/AC-Android/cohort_5.4/unit_03/03_06_intro_to_internet.md

 - 3xx ( Redirection): Further action needs to be taken in order to complete the request
 - 4xx (Client Error): The request contains bad syntax or cannot be fulfilled
 - 5xx (Server Error): The server failed to fulfill an apparently valid request

-## Vocabulary

-- **URI:** a system for identifying pieces of information on the network.
-[URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)
-- **HTTP Methods:** the protocol currently contains 8 methods for requesting a URI: OPTIONS, GET, HEAD, POST, PUT, DELETE, TRACE, CONNECT.
-- **HTTP Headers:** the headers are additional data sent by the user again to give more context about the transaction going on between the client and the server.
-Some of them will help the server reply in the most appropriate way.